 - Monterrico Beach Attractions – Canal boating, horseback riding, and turtle watching

 Guatemala’s most famous beach, Monterrico, is an excellent spot to unwind and laze up to complete refreshment.

 When you get to Monterrico, which is 2.5 hours by road from Antigua, you can view turtles released on the beach in season.

-There’s also a mangrove swamp around the beach and numerous sporting activities to keep tourists and locals entertained.
+There’s also a mangrove swamp around the beach and numerous sporting activities to entertain tourists and locals.

 7. Playa Blanca Beach

 - Playa Blanca Beach Location – Guatemala

 - Playa Blanca Beach Attractions – Canoeing, fishing, and kayaking